ixy-languages/ixy.ml/doc/ocaml_basics.md

 ### Lambda

-Functions don't have to be have names; they can be constructed as lambdas (also called function literal, anonymous function).
+Functions don't have to have names; they can be constructed as lambdas (also called function literal, anonymous function).

 ```ocaml
 fun x -> x + 1 (* function that maps each integer to its successor *)